Renal Artery Stenosis and Occlusion

 Chronic progressive renal artery stenosis

 About 90% of cases are due to atherosclerosis, which is usually bilateral.
-Almost 10% of cases are due to fibromuscular dysplasia (FMD), which is commonly unilateral.
-Less than 1% of cases result from Takayasu arteritis, Kawasaki disease, neurofibromatosis type 1, aortic wall hematoma, or aortic dissection.
+Almost 10% of cases are due to fibromuscular dysplasia, which is commonly unilateral.
+Less than 1% of cases result from Takayasu arteritis, Kawasaki disease, neurofibromatosis type 1, aortic wall hematoma, or aortic dissection (1).

-FMD is pathologic thickening of the arterial wall, most often of the distal main renal artery or the intrarenal branches.
+Fibromuscular dysplasia is pathologic thickening of the arterial wall, most often of the distal main renal artery or the intrarenal branches.
 The thickening tends to be irregular and can involve any layer (but most often the media).
-This disorder develops primarily in younger adults, particularly in women aged 20 to 50.
-It is more common among 1st-degree relatives of patients with FMD and among people with the ACE1 gene.
+This disorder develops primarily in younger adults, particularly in women aged 20 to 50 years.
+It is more common among first-degree relatives of patients with fibromuscular dysplasia and among people with the ACE1 gene.

 Symptoms and Signs of Renal Artery Stenosis and Occlusion

-Manifestations depend on rapidity of onset, extent, whether unilateral or bilateral, and duration of renal hypoperfusion.
+Manifestations depend on rapidity of onset, extent, whether occlusion is unilateral or bilateral, and duration of renal hypoperfusion.
 Stenosis of one renal artery is often asymptomatic for a considerable time.

 Acute complete occlusion of one or both renal arteries causes steady and aching flank pain, abdominal pain, fever, nausea, and vomiting.
 Gross hematuria, oliguria, or anuria may occur; hypertension is rare.
 After 24 hours, symptoms and signs of acute kidney injury may develop.
-If the cause was thromboembolic, features of thromboembolism at other sites (eg, blue toes, livedo reticularis, retinal lesions on funduscopic examination) also may be present.
+If the cause was thromboembolic, features of arterial thromboembolism at other sites (eg, "blue toe" syndrome, livedo reticularis, retinal lesions on fundoscopic examination) also may be present.

 Diagnosis of Renal Artery Stenosis and Occlusion